 “When there is no clarity, rumors abound,” said Ibrahim Isaac Sedrak, Patriarch of Egypt’s estimated 250,000 Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
 More Catholics.
 “There are those saying hundreds of thousands, others saying thousands, but there are people leaving, this we know and not only Christians, Muslims are leaving as well.”

 “I don’t have what is needed to convince them not to travel abroad,” Sedrak told WWM.
 “All I can do is to tell them we are here in our country, (and) we have a message.
 Yes, we have difficulties here, but there are difficulties outside too.”

 In Egypt’s regions south of Cairo, kidnappings of Christians are increasingly common.
 The AP reports more than 150 kidnappings have been reported in the southern province of Minya since the revolution.

 The kidnappers mostly are criminals motivated by ransom, not religion, reports WWM.
 But they roam freely, according to minority advocates, because they have little fear they will be held accountable for crimes against the Christian minority.
-“The state has made Christian blood cheap,” Father Estephanos of the Coptic Orthodox Church in Samalout, about 80 miles south of Cairo, told the AP.
+“The state has made Christian blood cheap,” Father Estephanos of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox Church in Samalout, about 80 miles south of Cairo, told the AP.